ISO 14064-1 fact sheet

 • the spatial and temporal boundaries of the GHG reduction initiatives

-• the approach (appropriate indicators) used to quantify the differences in GHG emission or removal levels
+• the approach (appropriate indicators) used to quantify differences in GHG emission or removal levels

-• the determination and classification of the differences in GHG emission or removal levels attributable to the GHG reduction initiatives, as direct or indirect GHG emissions or removals
+• the determination and classification of differences in GHG emission or removal levels attributable to GHG reduction initiatives, as direct or indirect GHG emissions or removals

-Under ISO, a certification is offered to organisations.
-The organisation selects verification personnel administratively independent of the operations being verified.
-ISO 14064-3, in particular, details the processes for validation and verification of greenhouse gas (GHG) emissions statements.
+Under ISO, certification is offered to organisations.
+The organisation selects verification personnel administratively independent from the operations subject to verification.
+ISO 14064-3, in particular, details the processes for validation and verification of greenhouse gas (GHG) assertions.

-A verification opinion must be issued by the verifier (description of the objectives & boundaries & criteria of verification activities, level of assurance, verifier's conclusion indicating any reservation or limitation).
+A verification statement must be issued by the verifier (description of objectives & boundaries & criteria of verification activities, level of assurance, verifier's conclusion indicating any reservation or limitation).

 Can this approach be harmonised with other international frameworks?

-The ISO 14064-1 standard is recognised today as a reference for GHG reporting, serving as the foundation for many international standards and methods.
-For example, the GHG Protocol aligns its methodological principles with those of ISO 14064-1, thereby ensuring consistency and reliability in emissions reporting across different organisations and countries.
+ISO 14064-1 is recognised today as a reference for GHG reporting, serving as the foundation for many international standards and methods.
+By way of example, the GHG Protocol aligns its methodological principles with those of ISO 14064-1, thus ensuring consistency and reliability in emissions reporting across different organisations and countries.

 To go further